 Intune Tool Box – Rebuild of Intune in PowerShell

 I think everyone who works with Intune on a daily basis knows the situation that they would like to have a simple feature that would simplify their daily work.
-In order to close exactly this gaps I decide to code my own tool with many small features that would make the life for Intune admins easier.
+In order to close exactly these gaps I decided to code my own tool with many small features that would make the life for Intune admins easier.
 This was the birth of the Intune Tool Box.
 This tool is a WPF application that is written in PowerShell.
 The app has the same design as Intune but offers small helpers for the daily work.
 The good thing is that this app is built in such a way that it can be easily extended at any time.
 If you have any features in your mind that you are missing in Intune console but is possible to solve this via graph so let me know that I can add this to the app.
 My plan is to develop the app step by step and bring in new cool features.

 Features